-When I finally found the words to explain this to him, he was shocked….
-Ashamed….
-He agreed that I was right to want a divorce… And then went right on doing what he knew best… Oppressing and abusing to keep up his ownership role over me and our children.
+When I finally found the words to explain this to him, he was shocked, ashamed.
+He agreed that I was right to want a divorce, and then went right on doing what he knew best; oppressing and abusing to keep up his ownership role over me and our children.

 I’m sorry for spelling it out here, it is my deeply personal story and affects other people asides me, but it is story that must be told.
 I’m sorry if this glimpse into my story triggers hurt or offence, but it is what it is.
 He was a victim of his culture and I wish him peace.
 I forgave him as a person.
 I am still working on forgiving myself for allowing that dynamic to have existed in my and my kid’s lives.
 And I no longer intend to forgive or be complicit in the culture that provoked and perverted the manliness of a person into being abusive.

-The pervading dynamic is so strong that during the process of learning language and adaptation it is far too easy, as a young woman at the time, to lose clarity, even as a comparatively objective foreigner.
+The pervading dynamic is so strong that during the process of learning a new language and adaptation it is far too easy, as a young woman at the time, to lose clarity, even as a comparatively objective foreigner.
 This is even more the case for all those born into such cultures.

 I could write of how the trajectory in my life could easily have led to the kind of story that is front page news, the kind of story that would have made my family another awful statistic.
 I could talk about how this reality touched my life and wounded us.
-But I won’t reveal more here, let it suffice to know that many of us have stories just like this and ones that are harder or even impossible to tell, so instead let’s look at the facts.
+But I won’t reveal more here, let it suffice to be said that many of us have stories just like this and ones that are harder or even impossible to tell, so instead let’s look at the facts: